isomerpages/nlb-nrm/_initiatives/One Story/One Story: Resources.md

 [TAMIL RESOURCE](/files/RRW%20Activity_TL.pdf)

-On top of that, if the One Sotry initiative interests you, here are resource packages that will help you discuss the story with your communities.
+On top of that, if the One Story initiative interests you, here are resource packages that will help you discuss the story with your communities.

 Click on the respective covers to download the resource package: